* This is the Consumer Version. *

 People usually have a chest x-ray, blood tests, and sometimes examination of the breathing passages with a flexible viewing tube (bronchoscopy).

-Treatment of autoimmune causes involves suppression of the immune system with corticosteroids and often cyclophosphamide (a chemotherapy drug) or rituximab (a type of immune suppression therapy drug).
+Treatment of autoimmune causes involves suppression of the immune system with corticosteroids and often cyclophosphamide (a chemotherapy drug) or rituximab (a type of immune suppression drug).

 Diffuse alveolar hemorrhage is a syndrome, not a particular disorder.
 It involves damage to the small blood vessels that supply the lungs, causing blood to accumulate in the tiny air sacs (alveoli) of the lungs.
 Such blood vessel damage can result from several disorders.